The University of Melbourne

 Click here for instructions to connect to UniWireless.

-You will need to connect to a Follow Me printer.
 Once connected, you can print to any printer in the Law School using your Staff card.

 University of Melbourne Security: Free call 1800 246 066 or extension 46666 from any University desk telephone.